ColgateSmile/SQL-Racing-Noga-Dror/README.md

 # SQL-Racing-Noga-Dror
-this is our Home Work Repository, for an DataBase Management Course
+Repository, for an DataBase Management Course assigenment:

+example for DDL and DML usage, building a DB and manipulating it using SQL.